 PIPEDA in fact received the European Commission’s stamp of approval by an adequacy ruling made in favor of its commercial organizations at the end of 2001.
 With the GDPR looming on the horizon, the Canadian government was one of the first to realize the need to update its legislation to ensure the smooth continuation of data transfers between their country and the European block.
-The Data Privacy Act, an amendment to PIPEDA, preceded the final text of the GDPR by six months and was adopted on June 18, 2015.
+Canada’s Data Privacy Act, an amendment to PIPEDA, preceded the final text of the GDPR by six months and was adopted on June 18, 2015.
 Its new requirements however came into force only on 1 November 2018, giving Canadian companies plenty of time to prepare for compliance.

 Who does PIPEDA apply to?

-There is a reason why the adequacy ruling received by Canada was restricted to commercial organizations: PIPEDA only applies to the collection, use or disclosure of personal information in the course of a commercial activity.
-Federally-regulated businesses such as banks, airlines and telecommunications companies also fall under its scope.
+There is a reason why the adequacy ruling received by Canada was restricted to commercial organizations: PIPEDA only applies to the collection, use or disclosure of personal information in the course of commercial activity.
+Federally-regulated businesses such as banks, airlines, and telecommunications companies also fall under its scope.

-What this essentially means is that not-for-profit organizations, political parties and associations as well as educational institutions and hospitals, as long as they don’t engage in any commercial activities, are outside the jurisdiction of PIPEDA.
+What this essentially means is that not-for-profit organizations, political parties and associations as well as educational institutions and hospitals, as long as they don’t engage in any commercial activities, are outside the jurisdiction of the Canadian data privacy law.
 Fundraising, collecting membership fees and donations as well as compiling lists of members or donors for the purpose of communication are not considered commercial activities, but selling, bartering or leasing these lists is.